jbmi2000/jbmi2000.github.io/_posts/2020-02-16-the_art_of_simplicity-peace_with_complexity_cli.markdown

 ```

 This is a method, #self.scrape_services, that exists in the Scraper class of the project.
-It's purpose is to open the webpage saved inteh variable html, using the Nokogiri gem, and then saving the result in a variable called doc.
+It's purpose is to open the webpage saved in the variable html, using the Nokogiri gem, and then saving the result in a variable called doc.
 Once saved, the method will then iterate over the results and create new items to be stored in the @@all class variable in the Services class.
 Those items are what comprise the list of services that are presented to the customer for selection.

 **The Small Details**

 One thing that I have learned from doing this project is that every character counts and 'pry' really is your best friend.
 Pry is a wonderful little gem that allows you to interupt your code processing at a certain point, to test if that input will produce the desired result.
-The trick is knowing where to place the "binding.pry" entry for the bset return.
+The trick is knowing where to place the "binding.pry" entry for the best return.
 Fortunately, you can move it around as needed.

 Looking forward to the next round!